nebari-dev/nebari-docs/docs/docs/get-started/quickstart.md

 - Letters from A to Z (upper and lower case) and numbers are allowed;
 - Special characters are **NOT** allowed;
-- Maximum accepted length of the name string is 16 characters.
+- Maximum accepted length of the name string is 16 characters;
-- If using AWS names **SHOULD NOT** start with the string `aws`
+- If using AWS names **SHOULD NOT** start with the string `aws`.

 Each cloud provider has its own naming conventions which in some cases may be more restrictive or less restrictive than the ones listed above.
-For more information, please refer to the `Initializing Nebari` section of your chosen cloud provider.
+For more information, refer to the `Initializing Nebari` section in the "How to Deploy ..." documentation for your chosen cloud provider.
 :::

 <Tabs>